-Prerequisite: Electrical Technology 72A, 72B, 72C, and 72D with a "C" grade or better

-Recommended: Electrical Technology 72E with a "C" grade or better
+3 Units Lecture: 3 hours Prerequisite: Electrical Technology 72A, 72B, 72C, and 72D with a "C" grade or better Recommended: Electrical Technology 72E with a "C" grade or better Also available online

 Load calculations and National Electric Code (NEC) requirements for branch and feeder circuits, conductor selection and calculations using various tables in the NEC, procedures used when sizing and selecting over current protection, raceway, box, and fitting fill requirements, methods and procedures used when sizing and selecting wiring devices.
 Grades: Option (A-F).
 Degree Applicable Credit.